Class struggle: Usage

 When Marxists speak of class struggle, they define a class primarily in economic terms, i.e., by its relationship to the means of production.
-When anarchists like Bakunin speak of class struggle, they have a broader definition of "social class" which encompasses "notions of domination and privilege" in the political and cultural spheres as well as the economic.
-Bakunin believed the successful struggle of the dominated classes would achieve a revolution to depose the ruling elites and create a stateless or libertarian socialism, and that a prerequisite for successful revolution is class solidarity.
+When anarchists like Bakunin speak of class struggle, they have a broader definition of "social class" that encompasses "notions of domination and privilege" in political, cultural, and economic spheres.
+Bakunin believed that the successful struggle of the dominated classes would achieve a revolution to depose the ruling elites and create a stateless or libertarian socialism, and that a prerequisite for successful revolution is class solidarity.

 Marx's theory of history asserts that in the history of economic systems such as capitalism and feudalism, class struggle is "the central fact of social evolution."
 Indeed, the first sentence of Chapter 1 of the Communist Manifesto reads: "The history of all hitherto existing society is the history of class struggles."
-Marxists view the struggle's resolution in favor of the working class to be inevitable under plutocratic capitalism.
+Marxists view the struggle's resolution in favor of the working class as inevitable under plutocratic capitalism.

 Oligarchs versus commoners in Ancient Greece

-Where societies are socially divided based on status, wealth, or control of social production and distribution, class structures arise and are thus coeval with civilization itself.
+Where societies are divided by wealth, status, or control of social production and distribution, class structures arise and are thus coeval with civilization itself.
 The rise of class structures eventually leads to class conflict.
 It is a pattern that has repeated since at least European classical antiquity as illustrated in the Conflict of the Orders and the slave revolt led by Spartacus.

 Thucydides

-In his History, Thucydides describes a civil war in the city of Corcyra between the pro-Athens party of the common people and their pro-Corinth oligarchic opposition.
+In his History, Thucydides recounts a class-based civil war in the city of Corcyra between the pro-Athens party of the common people and their pro-Corinth oligarchic opposition.
 Near the climax of the struggle, "the oligarchs in full rout, fearing that the victorious commons might assault and carry the arsenal and put them to the sword, fired the houses round the market-place and the lodging-houses, in order to bar their advance."

-The historian Tacitus would later recount a similar class conflict in the city of Seleucia, in which disharmony between the oligarchs and the commoners would typically lead to each side calling on outside help to defeat the other.
-Thucydides believed that "as long as poverty gives men the courage of necessity, [...] so long will the impulse never be wanting to drive men into danger."
+The historian Tacitus would later narrate a similar class conflict in the city of Seleucia, in which disharmony between the oligarchs and the commoners resulted in each side calling on outside help to defeat the other.